yulmaso/c_notebook/README.md

-# Simple android notes app with some additional functions
+# Android notes app with some additional functions

 **You can:**
 | Create notes on a certain dates | Write hashtags | Get all notes containing specific hashtag |